-Ashland's corporate credit rating with Standard & Poor's is BB+, while Moody's Investor Services is Ba1.
-Moody's Investor Services and Standard & Poor's outlooks both remained at stable.
-Subsequent changes to these ratings may have an effect on Ashland's borrowing rate or ability to access capital markets in the future.
+Ashland's corporate credit ratings remained unchanged at BB+ by Standard & Poor's and Ba1 by Moody's Investor Services.
+As of June 30, 2020, Moody's Investor Services outlook remained at stable, while Standard & Poor's revised Ashland's outlook to negative.
+Subsequent changes to these ratings or outlook may have an effect on Ashland's borrowing rate or ability to access capital markets in the future.